dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1401.md

 For instance, imagine you were to record a macro in Excel 2019 while you

 created a basic column chart.
-While still recording, you decide to delete the chart’s gridlines and change the chart’s title.
+While still recording, you decide to delete the chart's gridlines and change the chart's title.
 Your recorded macro would look

 similar to this: